 If any employee has questions about any section of this Code, he or she should direct all questions to the Compliance Officer of Georgian Airways.

 This document shall be made available to all Company Employees, who will be bound by the Code through written acknowledgement that they have received and read and understand it.
 This Code shall form an integral part of the Corporate Standards and Organizational Management System Manual (CSOMSM).
-The Code shall be published on the Company website and will also be made available to all Company outsourced agents and consultants.
+The Code shall be published on the Company website and will also be made available to all Company outsourced Business Associates.
 The persons covered by this document are required to familiarize themselves with and observe the regulations contained herein.

 This Code reflects general principles to guide Employees in making ethical decisions and cannot and is not intended to address every specific situation.
 As such, nothing in this Code prohibits or restricts the Company from taking any disciplinary action on any matters pertaining to employee conduct, whether or not they are expressly discussed in this document.

 All Employees have a responsibility to understand and follow this Code.
 In addition, all Employees are expected to perform their work with honesty and integrity in any areas not specifically addressed by this Code.
-A breach of this Code may result in disciplinary action including the possible termination from employment with the Company.
+A breach of this Code – misconduct may result in disciplinary action including the possible termination from employment with the Company.

 Like all other Employees, managers are required to adhere to the terms of this Code.
 Due to their leadership position with the Company they are also required to set an appropriate example by demonstrating exemplary conduct at all times.